 Constant relative risk aversion would imply that an individual has the same degree of aversion to, say, a 10% change in wealth, regardless of how rich or poor that person is.

-When discussing the absolute risk aversion coefficient, we showed that for an individual who has the utility function u(w) = −w−1, we have ARA = 2 / w.
-Then, the relative risk aversion coefficient for this individual is:
+In the previous example, we showed that when the utility function for an individual is u(w) = −w−1, that individual has ARA = 2 / w.
+Then, the RRA for the same individual is:

 RRA = w ARA = w (2 / w) = 2

-This means that the individual exhibits constant relative risk aversion as her RRA is always equal to 2 regardless of her wealth.
+This means that the individual exhibits constant relative risk aversion as her RRA is always equal to 2 regardless of the leverl of her wealth.

 Economists use various methods to estimate risk aversion coefficients.
 For example, an early study by Friend and Blume (1975) (see the full reference at the end) relies on cross-sectional survey data on household asset holdings.
-They find that the relative risk aversion coefficient is “well in excess of one and probably in excess of two” (p.
+They find that the RRA coefficient is “well in excess of one and probably in excess of two” (p.
 900).

 Another common approach to measuring risk aversion is based on a consumption-based CAPM.
-For example, adopting such an approach Hansen and Singleton (1983) find that the coefficient of relative risk aversion lies between 0 and 2.
+Adopting such an approach Hansen and Singleton (1983) find that the coefficient of relative risk aversion lies between 0 and 2.

 More recently, Chetty (2006) uses data on labor supply behavior to measure risk aversion.
-He argues that based on existing evidence of the effects of wage changes on labor supply, the relative risk aversion coefficient should be less than 2.
+He argues that based on existing evidence of the effects of wage changes on labor supply, the RRA coefficient should be less than 2.

 A review paper by Gándelman and Hernández-Murillo (2015) (full reference at the end) notes a wide range from 0.2 to 10 or higher.
 However, they add that “the most widely accepted measures lie between 1 and 3” (p.
 53).
 According to their analysis, the coefficient of relative risk aversion varies closely around the value of 1 across the 75 countries in their sample.